gwcoffey/gwcoffey.com/hugo/content/posts/2023-06-15-this-is-not-your-tragedy/index.md

 She winced so discretely he could never be sure it was really there.
 “I see,” she said.
 “Well Mr. Waters.”
 (How did she know his name?)
 “I do appreciate you coming to give your condolences.
 It was kind of you.
 I’m sure this experience was difficult for you.
 And now, I think if it would be alright, we would like to be together as a family.”

 She turned and went back to the group.
-Several people in the group gave here questioning looks but she only shook her head as if to say: Not now.
+Several people in the group gave her questioning looks but she only shook her head as if to say: Not now.
 Not here.
 It doesn’t matter.

 ***